qanm237/test1_Jenkins/sfmc.md

 | 200 | Successful loading of click events data to Bigquery | {'type':'click_event', 'status': 'Success'} |
 | 400 | Failure in  loading of click events data to Bigquery | {'type':'click_event', 'status': 'Fail', 'message': 'URL not found' |

+> **NOTE:**  Response obtained from the app engine service is always 'OK', 200. the actual status of the jobs are stored in the notifications     table in BigQuery for monitoring purpose

 ### /load_bounce_events

 #### POST